Code-Institute-Submissions/cacpaes-third-project-ci_MayResub/README.md

    ![It is a tie!](https://user-images.githubusercontent.com/93129370/163270680-e5e2ec77-4f4e-4659-b00f-fc536c2a8bff.png)

-* If there is a winner or Tie! , the game will end , and the player needs to run the game again for keep playing.
+* If there is a winner and tie! , the game ends.
+To continue playing just answer the question "Do you want to play?

 <h2>Testing</h2>